karmi/retire/README.markdown

 If this sounds like a great idea to you, you are probably able to write your application using just `curl`, `sed` and `awk`.

-We can display the full query JSON for close inspection:
+For debugging purposes, we can display the full query JSON for close inspection:

 ```ruby
     puts s.to_json